Pomona-College-CS181-SP2020/HaskellThanLight/BUG_JOURNAL.md

+# BUG 2020-05-07 #3
+Problem: crew not moving properly towards right and down.
+Working for left and up.

+Who: Gabriel

 # BUG 2020-05-06 #3
 Problem: crew movement missaligns if order is issued mid movement.
 Will attempt fix by forcing to finish current move; how implementation will proceed is still unknown.

 Who: Gabriel

+2020-03-07 Fixed by setting current tile as the tile we are moving to and including current tile as first move in move path.

 # BUG 2020-05-05 #2
 Problem: issue modifying crew stateful variables after introducing more than one crew member.
 Likely to create a wrapper around it.

 Who: Gabriel

+2020-03-07 Fixed by handling every update on the stepCrewState function and mapping it over the states of the crew members.

 # BUG 2020-04-30 #1